 The award of the Nobel Prize for Literature to Seamus Heaney in 1995 set the seal on his worldwide reputation as the major Irish poet of the second half of the twentieth century, and, indeed, as one of the finest poets writing in the English language.
-It was the volume of poems North (1975) which established Heaney's fame and popularity, after Door Into the Dark in the word-hoard, burrow in the coil and gleam of your furrowed brain.
+It was the volume of poems North (1975) which established Heaney's fame and popularity, after Door Into the Dark (1969).

-(1969).
 More recent collections of verse have examined the 'bog people', the poet's own relationships, and the complex relationships between individual and society, cult and history.
 In these lines from the poem North, the poet looks back to the hidden imperial roots of the English language in Viking Ireland and Norse culture: